joint-online-judge/cattle/README.md

 ### Deploy

 - `pnpm build` - build for production.
-The generated files will be on the `dist` folder. (need to geneate API client first)
+The generated files will be on the `dist` folder. (need to generate API client first)
 - `pnpm preview` - locally preview the production build.

 ### Testing & Linting